More Cappell-Shaneson spheres are standard

 \section{Cappell-Shaneson spheres}

 Cappell-Shaneson spheres were studied extensively by Aitchison and Rubenstein \cite{AR}.
 These examples are obtained as in the previous section with $M=T^3$ and $\varphi$ obtained from some matrix $A\in \SL(3,\zed)$ with $\det(A-I)=\pm 1$, by straightening the corresponding linear diffeomorphism of $T^3$ to the identity near 0.
 Since inverting $A$ preserves $X^\epsilon_\varphi$ but flips the sign of $\det(A-I)$, we assume without loss of generality that the sign is $+1$, and refer to such $A$ as {\em Cappell-Shaneson matrices}.
 While the $T^3$-bundle $X_\varphi$ has many sections, they are all related by fiber-preserving diffeomorphisms, so we lose no generality surgering only on the 0-section.
 Each Cappell-Shaneson matrix $A$ then determines a pair of homotopy spheres, distinguished by the framing of the surgery, which in turn depends on how the diffeomorphism of $T^3$ determined by $A$ is straightened to the identity near 0.
 While Aitchison and Rubenstein described a canonical straightening procedure, we will only need to deal with the unordered pair of diffeomorphism types in this section.
 This pair only depends on the conjugacy class of $A$ in $\GL(3,\zed)$.
-The trace $\tr(A)\in \zed$ is an invariant of conjugacy, and for each value of the trace there are finitely many conjugacy classes of Cappell-Shaneson matrices (corresponding bijectively to ideal classes of $\zed[\theta]$, for $\theta$ a root of the characteristic polynomial $\lambda^3-\tr(A)\lambda^2+(\tr(A)-1)\lambda-1$).
-Each integer is the trace of at least one conjugacy class, and in fact, more than one class except in the case of finitely many integers.
+The trace $\tr(A)\in \zed$ is an invariant of conjugacy, and for each value $n$ of the trace there are finitely many conjugacy classes of Cappell-Shaneson matrices, corresponding bijectively to the ideal class group of $\zed[\theta]$, for $\theta$ a root of the characteristic polynomial $\lambda^3-n\lambda^2+(n-1)\lambda-1$ of $A$.
+The matrices $A_m$ from the Introduction represent the simplest conjugacy class for each trace, in that they correspond to the identity element of each ideal class group.